1938 would be Martha Crone’s 6th year in charge of the Garden as temporary curator. The Garden now begins its 32nd year. (1)

 Her sources for plants in the summer were all from places in Minnesota.
 She planted many species already in the Garden and the following first-time-for-her plants (First time noted in her garden log).
-Three are shown at right:
+Two are shown at right:

 The last two plants are present today, Neither orchid is but S. Cernua did survive to the time of her 1951 Garden Census.

 During the early summer, a representative of the U.S. Dept. of Agriculture visited the Garden to collect seeds.
 Martha received a thank-you letter from the Lake States Experiment Station for letting them collect tree seeds and they also sent back seeds of the red and white pines with instructions for her on planting them.
 (Note #3).

 In her annual Report to the Board of Park Commissioners she wrote about the visitor traffic at the Garden and particularly pointed out the school visits: